ilmax/site/content/posts/k3s-raspberry-tls/index.md

 - DNS-01
 - TLS-ALPN-01

-Out of those 3, HTTP-01 and TLS-ALPN-01 require your server to be exposed to the internet, so the only suitable challenge we can pick is DNS-01.
+Out of those 3, HTTP-01 and TLS-ALPN-01 require your server to be exposed to the internet, while our explicit goal is **not to** expose any service through the public internet, so the only suitable challenge we can pick is DNS-01.

 ### The DNS-01 challenge